 Enabled with warnings: Location tracking is enabled but not working properly because the device does not support significant location changes or background data transfer is not allowed.
 In this situation, check the location settings of the Miradore application from the device.

-- Push notifications defines if the Miradore Client can receive push notifications.
+- Push notifications define if the Miradore Client can receive push notifications.
 When enabled, an administrator can start the Sync now action from the page action menu to refresh the location and the Miradore Client inventory data.
 Also, Send message action is available for contacting the end-user.
 Clicking the received notification starts the Miradore Client, and location data is updated immediately to the server.

-Location table shows the last reported location data.
+The location table shows the last reported location data.

 - Latitude value of the last known location.

 - Longitude value of the last known location.